Lombiq/GitHub-Actions/Docs/Workflows.md

     uses: Lombiq/GitHub-Actions/.github/workflows/validate-pull-request.yml@dev
 ```

-If you get "Error: GraphqlError: Resource not accessible by integration" errors then also add the following permissions just below `uses`:
+If you get "Error: GraphqlError: Resource not accessible by integration" errors then also add the following permissions just below `uses`:<!--#spell-check-ignore-line-->

 ```yaml
     permissions: